boxblinkracer/cypress-testrail/README.md

 We're almost done.
 You can now map TestRail test cases to your Cypress tests.
-Please use the TestRail case ID as a prefix inside the Cypress tests.
+Please use the TestRail case ID as a prefix inside the Cypress test title.
 The plugin will automatically extract it, and send the results to your test run in TestRail.
+The case ID needs to be at the beginning and separated with an `:` from the rest of the title.

 ```javascript
 it('C123: My Test for TestRail XYZ', () => {